theomarzaki/NB-IoT-Performance/README.md

 Contains the machine learning models used to predict single output and multiple output models for each of the metrics and data subsets.

+* Hyper-parameters can be subject to change.

 ### DNN_Regression.ipynb

-Contains the Deep Neural Network models that predict the multi-output metrics for both data subsets.
+* Contains the Deep Neural Network models that predict the multi-output metrics for both data subsets.

+* Hyper-parameters can be subject to change.

 ### Reinforcement_Learning.ipynb

 Contains the Reinforcement Learning Model (Deuling-DQN) that implements the Gradient Descent method for both subsets for each type of metric.

+* Hyper-parameters can be subject to change.

 ### NeuroEvolution.ipynb

 Contains the Reinforcement Learning Model (DQN) that implements the Genetic Algorithm approach for all the metrics for the data subsets.

+* Hyper-parameters can be subject to change.

 ## Running Command and Control Centre